 If your background report contains errors, do not panic.
 You have the right to dispute under the Fair Credit Reporting Act (FCRA) and can quickly rectify any errors.

-Most Common Background Check Errors
+Most Common Background Check Errors That Occur?

 Background check errors are common but not harmless.
 Some common background check errors are:

 - Outdated information that should no longer show on the background check